sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Flexible and complete interface to document dimensions
+Short desc    : Flexible and complete interface to document dimensions
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : The package provides an easy and flexible user interface to
+Descript     : The package provides an easy and flexible user interface to
              : customize page layout, implementing auto-centering and auto-
              : balancing mechanisms so that the users have only to give the
              : least description for the page layout.
 For example, if you want